NESCent/hip_hack_howto/manuscript.md

 **Version Control:** There are many types of version control available.
 Among the most popular, and the one we have used in recent years, is Git and Github.
 SVN is also very popular.
 Earlier hackathons used GoogleCode and SourceForge.
 What is most important is that everyone at a particular hackathon use the same system, because it is critical to tracking production and outputs and helps no one if the data and output is spread across multiple systems.

 **Document Editing:** Shared document editing capabilities is essential, whether for note taking, concept planning, documentation, etc. There are many such technologies we have used, including wikis, Google Docs, Mozilla's Etherpad, Github documents, and others.
 The most important thing is that everyone use the same technologies, otherwise documents get scattered across too many systems in too many different formats.
+The ability to use an environment for the collaborative development of documents, which is persistent, is also important to provide a common point for sharing information before, during, and after the hackathon.
+For example, the wiki pages created during several hackathon events (e.g., http://www.evoio.org/wiki/Phylotastic1#Phylotastic_pages, https://www.nescent.org/wg_evoinfo/Database_Interop_Hackathon) represent a permanent record of project ideas, bootcamp materials, participants, and directions for follow-ups.

 **Communication:** There are many systems for direct communication, including Skype, Google Hangouts, IRC, etc. Even telephones.
 These will be primarily used pre- and post-hackathon, but can be used during, either to communicate with remote participants or sometimes when teams are scattered throughout different rooms.
 Again, the most important thing is to decide in advance which protocols will be used and adhere to them, otherwise some members may not know where or how to tune into important conversations.